panzi/mediaextract/README.md

 	                       NOTE: When using only the 'mpg123' format but not 'id3v2' any ID3v2 tag will be stripped.
 ID3v1 tags will still be kept.

+	                       NOTE: The 'text' format might detect too much bogus text in UTF-16 or UTF-32 encodings.
+I recommend to use 'utf-8' or 'ascii' instead, if you can.

 	                       If '-' is written before a format name the format will be removed from the set of formats to extract.
 E.g. extract everything except tracker files: